-A Citizen qualified to be elected to the House of Representatives at the time of taking the oath of office, may qualify as an Unaffiliated Candidate by gathering signatures on a petition from Eligible Voters within that District exceeding one-twentieth of the number of votes for all Candidates for the House of Representatives cast during the prior election within the district.
+A Citizen qualified to be elected to the House of Representatives at the time of taking the oath of office, may qualify as an Unaffiliated Candidate by gathering signatures on a petition from Eligible Voters within that District exceeding one-twentieth of the number of votes for all Candidates for the House of Representatives within the district.
 The same rules apply for the candidates for Representative at Large for the Federal Districts and Territories.

 A person qualified to be elected as President and Vice-President may qualify as an Unaffiliated Candidate by gathering sponsorship from Eligible Voters exceeding one-fiftieth of the number of votes cast at the prior Federal Election for President in that State.
 The period for obtaining sponsorship shall not exceed nor be restricted to less than three-hundred sixty-five days, terminating no later than one hundred twenty days prior to the Final Voting Date.
-The Unaffiliated Candidates for President and Vice-President must qualify in every State and the House District at Large.
+The Unaffiliated Candidate must qualify in every State and the House District at Large.